What does a Cancer Registrar do?

 When a cancer registrar receives a new file, he or she abstracts and organizes the information so that it is easily accessible.
 Older entries are also routinely updated with new information, such as information about additional treatments, the patient’s health, and so on.
 Working with physicians and patients, the database is kept up to date.

 When researchers access data from a cancer registry, the registrar ensures that personally identifying information is removed, leaving researchers with only basic demographic data such as the patient’s age, gender, race, and location, as well as information about the type of cancer, stage, treatments used, and treatment effectiveness.
-Each entry has also been thoroughly scrutinized the cancer registrar to ensure that it belongs in the database; for example, a hospital would not keep records on patients who were treated at other facilities.
+Each entry has also been thoroughly scrutinized by the cancer registrar to ensure that it belongs in the database; for example, a hospital would not keep records on patients who were treated at other facilities.

 Researchers can use a cancer registry to look for patterns, such as unusually high cancer rates that could be linked to environmental toxins, or high rates of a screenable cancer caught in late stages, which could indicate that a population could benefit from more outreach and preventative screening.
 A cancer registrar can assist in identifying these patterns and keeping track of records so that researchers can keep an eye out for specific areas of interest.
 Those interested in this field can enroll in certification programs and exams that will prepare them to work as cancer registrars.